Charles Samaran: Biography

 He was elected at the Académie des Inscriptions et Belles-Lettres in 1941 and appointed general director of the Service interministériel des Archives de France by minister Jérôme Carcopino the same year.
 He remained in that position until 1948, maintained beyond the retirement age.
 He was president of the Comité des travaux historiques et scientifiques from 1960 to 1982.

-As co-founder of the International Committee for Palaeography in 1953, founder of the Catalogue de Manuscrits datés co-founder of the International Council on Archives, a prolific author with several hundred titles in his personal bibliography, and active until his hundredth birthday, Charles Samaran was a major figure in twentieth-century archives, palaeography and scholarship, by his personal influence, his institutional activities and his wide range of written works.
+Samaran became co-founder of the International Committee for Palaeography in 1953, as well as founder of the Catalogue de Manuscrits datés and co-founder of the International Council on Archives.
+Additionally, Samaran was a prolific author with several hundred titles in his personal bibliography.
+Notably, Samaran continued his work until his 100th birthday.

 Charles Samaran was the step-son of flautist Paul Taffanel, creator of the French school of flute.
 He had three daughters: Annette (wife of Philippe Thiollier), Charlotte (wife of Jacques Lacome Estalenx) and Jeanne.
 His wife died in 1962 at age 80.